In this article...

 It is important to note that Zod could still be considered an independent contractor even if he performed work for Lexcorp on a regular basis, as opposed to a single job.

 With that in mind, next time your business is hiring, you should consult with an attorney to determine whether it might be advantageous to fill the position with an independent contractor rather than an employee.
-If you seek to hire an independent contractor, it is important to structure your relationship with the contractor in such a way that a court would not treat him or her as an employee.
+If you seek to hire an independent contractor, it is crucial to structure your relationship with the contractor in such a way that a court would not treat them as an employee.
 Once you have determined the structure of your business relationship, you should have your attorney draft an Independent Contractor Agreement to memorialize this business structure.

-Requiring your independent contractor to sign an Independent Contractor Agreement is important not only to protect your business from liability for the contractor’s negligence and torts, but also to protect your business should a dispute arise between your business and the independent contractor.
-In Part II, we will discuss the benefits of a properly drafted Independent Contractor Agreement as well as the importance of the different provisions that you should include in such an agreement.
+Requiring your independent contractor to sign an Independent Contractor Agreement is essential not only to protect your business from liability for the contractor’s negligence and torts but also to protect your business should a dispute arise between your business and the independent contractor.
+In Part II, we will discuss the benefits of a properly drafted Independent Contractor Agreement as well as the importance of the different provisions that you should include in such an agreement in Illinois.